c4mjs/c4mjs/docs/source-workspace-definitions-component-properties-tags.md

 C4MJS#/definitions/SourceComponentDto/properties/tags
 ```

-Tags that can be attached to an entity
+Tags that can be attached to an item, tags are included in the items class list so combine this with a custom stylesheet to customize the look of items where certain tags are present

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                            |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------------------ |